ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 If you run into problems while you're using {{site.data.keyword.hpvs}}, you can recover from these problems in many cases by following a few steps.
 {:shortdesc}

+## Updating the Secure Build Server (SBS) fails
+{: #sbsupdate_fail}
+{: troubleshoot}
+{: support}

+Updating the Secure build image fails and you can't update the SBS image from 1.3.0. to 1.3.0.1.
+{: troubleshoot}

+When you update the SBS image by running the `hpvs instance-update` command, the update task fails.
+{: tsSymptoms}

+The Docker images were moved to IBM Cloud Registry from DockerHub which results in the failure of the update task.
+{: tsCauses}

+This is a limitation.
+You will have to update to the new image by creating a new Hyper Protect Virtual Server instance.
+{: tsResolve}

 ## You can't see the details of your virtual server instance on its dashboard - or the dashboard seems to display incorrectly
 {: #no_details_hpvs}